magento/devdocs/guides/v2.0/cloud/access-acct/fastly.md

 For details about Fastly configuration, see the [Fastly documentation](https://github.com/fastly/fastly-magento2/blob/master/Documentation/CONFIGURATION.md#further-configuration-options){:target="_blank"}.

 ### Merge your Fastly branch {#cloud-fastly-merge}
-When you're done with development, [merge your environment]({{ page.baseurl }}cloud/howtos/environment-tutorial-env-merge.html) with the `master` environment so it can be pushed to production.
+When you're done with development, [merge your environment]({{ page.baseurl }}cloud/howtos/environment-tutorial-env-merge.html) with its parent environment.

+For Fastly to be used in production, you must merge with the `master` environment.

 #### Next steps
 *   [Manage your environments]({{ page.baseurl }}cloud/env/environments.html)